“Reaching out for professional help is an act of courage, and following through with it even when it gets difficult is a sign of strength.”

 Anxiety-Based and Mood Disorders

 Cognitive-Behavioral Therapy (CBT) is usually the primary treatment for anxiety and mood disorders, however mindfulness, Acceptance and Commitment Therapy (ACT), and other forms of psychotherapy can also be useful approaches to treatment.
 For Obsessive-Compulsive Disorder (OCD), a form of CBT called Exposure and Response (or Ritual) Prevention (ERP) is especially important.
-For depression, forms of CBT called Behavioral Activation and Dialectical Behavior Therapy (DBT) are used to combat distorted thoughts and behavior avoidance.
+For depression, forms of CBT called Behavioral Activation and Dialectical Behavior Therapy (DBT) are used to reframe distorted thoughts and combat behavior avoidance.
 All CBT is based on the connection between your thoughts, emotions, and behaviors, and the idea that you can refute thoughts but not eliminate them, must learn to tolerate emotions until they pass, and can change your behavior regardless of both.
 That being said, these things can be very difficult, and a high degree of commitment is required.
 There is no way to recover without facing discomfort and uncertainty.

 Medications can also be an important part of treatment, but not all of them work for everyone.
 I recommend seeing a qualified psychiatrist to see if medication(s) are right for you.
 Because everyone responds differently to medications, finding a good fit can be a process of trial and error.
 In any case, it is highly unlikely that medication alone will solve your problems.
 This is because anxiety and mood disorders are psychological disorders based on symptom pathology, not neurological disorders defined by a known cause.
 In other words, there is no known single biological or genetic cause that can be blamed for anxiety and mood disorders or any mental disorder.
 This is because both physical and psychosocial processes play a role in the development of the neural pathways in your brain.
 Medications are important, but not a cure-all.
 Often the best way to change your brain chemistry and neural pathways for good is through psychotherapy, particularly CBT.